This page provides an overview for role-based access control in Kubernetes Engine.

 gcloud components update

 Interaction with Identity and Access Management

 RBAC permissions provide finer-grained control over access to resources within each cluster.
-As such, IAM and RBAC can work in concert, and a user must have sufficient permissions at either level to work with resources in your cluster.
+As such, Cloud IAM and RBAC can work in concert, and a user must have sufficient permissions at either level to work with resources in your cluster.